Unnecessary quantum criticality in $SU(3)$ kagome magnets: Symmetries of the DSL

 We have defined $\mu$ to act on the Dirac node index, $\tau$ to act on the Lorentz (spinor) index, and time reversal to include complex conjugation.
 We see these symmetries forbid all mass terms $\psi^{\dagger}\mu^i\tau^j\psi$.

+We note that the UV time reversal $\mathcal{T}$ does not act on the $SU(3)$ orbital index.
 Knowing the UV symmetry action on the partons, we now determine how $G_{UV}$ is embedded into $G_{IR}$.
 Note that, as is true in general for the projective symmetry group of spin liquids, the $PSU(3)$ symmetry of the UV lattice ansatz will be embedded as a subgroup of the $SU(6)_f$ flavor symmetry of QED$_3$.
 Projected onto the IR symmetries, the lattice symmetry elements (as in Table~\ref{table:symmetries}) will also clearly include elements of $PSU(6)_f$, although now possibly supplemented by discrete QED$_3$ symmetry factors.
 Fortunately, the simplicity of our ansatz allows to decompose

 as all of the UV spin and lattice symmetries decouple in this manner within $SU(6)_f$.
 Then, within $({(SU(6) \times U(1)_{top})})/{\mathbb{Z}_6}$, the UV symmetry operators that act on the monopoles can be thought of as elements of